gvwilson/thirdbit/fiction/maddy-roo/index.md

 Maybe?

 She let go of the arm,
-and then let out her breath as her feet landed on a floor that felt so wonderfully solid she could have hugged it.
+and then let out her breath as she landed on a floor that felt so wonderfully solid she could have hugged it.
-"It's aright!" she called up.
+"It's aright!" she called up
+as a red emergency light came on in the ceiling above her.

-Sindy slithered down next.
+Sindy slid down next.
 Maddy caught hold of her sister's ankles as she frantically swung her legs.
 "Don't—I'm—just—whoops!"